liuwan95/liuwan95.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Machine Learning
+  - Machine Learning for Cybersecurity
-  - Computer Vision
+  - Robustness and Security of Machine learning
   - Vision-Language Multi-Modal Learning
-  - Cybersecurity
   - Data Science

 # Education to show in About widget